Why can’t I find exact cost of IVF for my cycle?

 - Assisted Hatching

 Costs for these can start at around £200 up to around £700 but not all these add-ons are felt to be evidence based.
-They vary from clinic to clinic but you are advised to do your own research on these additional treatment options using the HFEA website.
+We recommend you do your own research on these additional treatment options using the HFEA website.

-Hopefully this has given you an insight into some of the average costs and processes involved in the private IVF sector and has been useful for you in considering your journey.
-As always, feel free to share with anyone you think may find this content useful or contact us for more information.
+Hopefully this has given you an insight into some of the average costs and processes with private IVF treament.
+Please share with anyone you think may find this content useful or contact us for more information.